 This year is a big anniversary for all things Augustus; the two thousandth anniversary of the death of the first Emperor of Rome.
-To mark the occasion I was asked to write this short blog post for AIRC.
-The thing is, verbose as I am, on my way to completing my brief I got side-tracked down all sorts of alleyways.
-So I thought I’d write a longer version here.

 The exploitation of art, religion, legend, history, poetry, dodgy family trees, you name it, in the relentlessly sophisticated propaganda machine of Octavian/Augustus is something I’ve always found incredibly interesting.